techpixel/a/README.md

 # a
-Link shortener and many more.
+Link shortener and some other stuff.